cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 ## Encoding of subjectPublicKey and issuerSingatureValue {#alg-encoding}

+### Encoding of subjectPublicKey

-For RSA public keys the SEQUENCE and INTEGER type and length fields are omitted and the two INTEGER value fields (modulus, exponent) are encoded as an array of two unwrapped CBOR positive bignum (~biguint).
-If the exponent is 65537, the array and the exponent is omitted.
-Uncompressed public keys of type id-ecPublicKey are point compressed as defined in Section 2.3.3 of {{SECG}}.
+For RSA public keys (rsaEncryption), the SEQUENCE and INTEGER type and length fields are omitted and the two INTEGER value fields (modulus, exponent) are encoded as an array of two unwrapped CBOR positive bignum (~biguint), i.e. [ modulus : ~biguint, exponent : ~biguint].
+If the exponent is 65537, the array and the exponent is omitted and subjectPublicKey consist of only the modulus encoded as a unwrapped CBOR positive bignum (~biguint).

+For elliptic curve puclic keys in Weirstraß form (id-ecPublicKey), uncompressed keys are point compressed as defined in Section 2.3.3 of {{SECG}}.
 If a DER encoded certificate with a point compressed public key of type id-ecPublicKey is CBOR encoded, the octets 0xfe and 0xfd are used instead of 0x02 and 0x03 in the CBOR encoding to represent even and odd y-coordinate, respectively.

+### Encoding of issuerSingatureValue

-ECDSA signatures are given special treatment.
-For ECDSA signatures the SEQUENCE and INTEGER type and length fields are omitted and the two INTEGER value fields are padded to the fixed length L = ceil( log2(n) / 8 ), where n is the size of the largest prime-order subgroup.
+For ECDSA signatures, the SEQUENCE and INTEGER type and length fields are omitted and the two INTEGER value fields are padded to the fixed length L = ceil( log2(n) / 8 ), where n is the size of the largest prime-order subgroup.
 For secp256r1, secp384r1, and secp521r1, L is 32, 48, and 66 respectively.
+The resulting byte string is encoded as a CBOR byte string.

 ## Encoding of Extensions {#ext-encoding}